antoinebou12/another-install-script/docs/docs.md

 ## docker_setfacl()

-this function creates the volumes, services and backup directories.
+this  creates the volumes, services and backup directories.
 It then assisgns the current user to the ACL to give full read write access

 _Function has no arguments._